INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03 - Block Ciphers/03 - Block Ciphers.md

 This was the most widely used encryption scheme in commercial and financial applications until **AES** appeared in 2001.

 Data is encrypted on 64-bit blocks, using a **56-bit key** (BIG MISTAKE, the key is too small).
-64-bit input is transformed — through 16 rounds — into a 64-bit output.
+64-bit input is transformed—through 16 rounds—into a 64-bit output.
 Since the same steps—with the same key—are followed for the decryption, it is reversible.
 	*DES follows the Feistel network!*